Brentwood, Essex

-Brentwood is a town in the Borough of Brentwood, in the county of Essex in the East of England.
-It is in the London commuter belt, situated 20 miles (30 km) east-north-east of Charing Cross and close by the M25 motorway.
-In 2017, the population of the town was estimated to be 54,885.
+Brentwood is a town in the Brentwood district, in Essex, England, in the London commuter belt 20 miles (30 km) north-east of Charing Cross and close to the M25 motorway.
+Its suburbs include Shenfield, Warley, Brook Street and Hutton.
+The population of the built-up area was 55,340 in 2021.

-Brentwood is a suburban town with a small shopping area and high street.
-Beyond this are residential developments surrounded by open countryside and woodland; some of this countryside lies within only a few hundred yards of the town centre.
+It has a shopping area along the High Street, a Roman road which became one of the main roads between London and East Anglia.
+Beyond the town centre are residential developments surrounded by open countryside and woodland; some of this countryside lies within only a few hundred yards of the town centre.
+Brentwood Cathedral is the seat of the Roman Catholic Diocese of Brentwood.

 Since 1978, Brentwood has been twinned with Roth in Germany and with Montbazon in France since 1994.
 It also has a relationship with Brentwood, Tennessee in the United States.

 History

 Etymology

 The name was assumed by some in the 1700s to derive from a corruption of the words 'burnt' and 'wood', with the name Burntwood still visible on some 18th-century maps.
 However, brent was the middle English for "burnt".
 The name describes the presumed reason for settlement in the part of the Forest of Essex (later Epping Forest) that would have covered the area, where a major occupation was charcoal burning.